fjdu/rac-2d/README.md

 ## Contents of configure.dat

-The configuration file is in the Fortran _namelist_ format, so you may want to set the language type for syntax highlighting of your editor to Fortran.
+The configuration file is in the Fortran _namelist_ format, so when editing this file you may want to set the language type for syntax highlighting of your editor to Fortran.

 At the end of the configuration file you can write down any notes as you want.
 Each line must be preceded by a "!".
 They will not be read in by the code.